rtdip/core/docs/blog/rtdip_ingestion_pipelines.md

 ## Pipeline Jobs

-The Real Time Data Ingestion Pipeline Framework will follow the typical convention of a job that users will be familiar with if they have used orchestration engines such as Apache Airflow or Databricks Workflows.
+The RTDIP Data Ingestion Pipeline Framework will follow the typical convention of a job that users will be familiar with if they have used orchestration engines such as Apache Airflow or Databricks Workflows.

 A pipline job consists of the following components: